-Q: Do I need to purchase books from the official Ch1Con retailer, After-Words New and Used Books, in order to attend the signing after the conference?
+Q: Do I need to purchase books from the official Ch1Con retailer (TBA) in order to attend the signing after the conference?

-A: If you don’t already own the books for the signing, we would prefer that you purchase your copies through After-Words (because they’re wonderful).
+A: If you don’t already own the books for the signing, we would prefer that you purchase your copies through our retailer (TBA).
 But also feel free to bring your own copies from home!